qkzk/fm/development.md

 - [ ] Version 0.1.19

-  - [x] use preview from bat in skim.
-Obviously, it requires bat to be installed
+  - [x] skim: use preview from bat.
-  - [x] preview with cat if bat isn't installed.
+  - [x] skim: preview with cat if bat isn't installed.
   - [x] uniform themeset with skim: use monokai theme from [jonschlinkert](https://github.com/jonschlinkert/sublime-monokai-extended)
   - [x] event shell & open with terminal: use $TERM if possible, otherwise use the configured terminal application. we guess that the user prefers the terminal he's currently using above the configured one.
 It may change in the future.